AMGA Single Pitch Instructor

 In 2004, I moved to Springdale, Utah, to help my friend and mentor, Jonathan Zambella, grow the guiding department at Zion Adventure Company.
 Over six seasons, our Guide Corps quintupled in size, bringing all the joys, challenges, and great satisfactions that come with such an effort.
 While at ZAC, I had the great honor of leading over 750 field days of canyoneering, rock climbing, mountain biking, and desert hiking with the best clients in the world.

-After much soul-searching, my wife and I decided to move back to Madison in 2010.
-We moved here to start a family, push down some roots, and call Wisconsin home.
+After much soul-searching, my wife and I moved back to Madison in 2010.
+We moved here to start a family, push down some roots, and make a home here.
 The West may be best when it comes to mountains and spectacular scenery, but nothing beats Wisconsin for seasonal wonder, character-building weather, and friendly, down-to-earth people.
 When I'm not climbing in the off-season, I also work as a photographer in Madison, WI and design websites with Isthmus Design.